 In exceptional cases, the deadline may be extended.
 An incomplete may only be extended once.
-An extension will only be granted after a conference between the student, faculty member, and the dean.
+An extension will only be granted after a conference between the student, faculty member, and the dean or program/department chair.
 Final approval must be given by the division dean.